bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 When requesting multiple access tokens, the resources element is a JSON object.
-The names of the JSON object elements are token identifiers chosen by the client, and MAY be any valid string.
+The names of the JSON object elements are token identifiers chosen by the RC, and MAY be any valid string.
 The values of the JSON object are JSON arrays representing a single access token request, as specified in
 [requesting a single access token](#request-resource-single).

-The following non-normative example shows a request for two separate access tokens, token1 and token2.
+The following non-normative example shows a request for two separate access tokens, `token1` and `token2`.

 ~~~
     "resources": {